 During the year One Vision Housing Association had transactions with Pine Court Housing Association, a fellow subsiduary in the Sovini Limited group.
-One Vision Housing Association recharged expenses of £17k (2022: £111k) and SLA charges of £67k (2022: £60k) to the income and expenditure statement.
+One Vision Housing Association recharged income of £54k (2023: £17k recharged expenses) and SLA charges of £63k (2023: £67k) to the income and expenditure statement.

-Included within debtors are amounts owed from Pine Court Housing Association of £3.5m (2022: £3.5m), of which £3.5m relates to an intercompany loan and within creditors are amounts owed to Pine Court Housing Association of £nil (2022: £nil).
+Included within debtors are amounts owed from Pine Court Housing Association of £3.5m (2023: £3.5m), of which £3.5m relates to an intercompany loan and within creditors are amounts owed to Pine Court Housing Association of £nil (2023: £nil).